 - Can be used for lateral load and deformation analyses of drilled shafts

-Rock Pressuremeter Test: Engineers often have grossly underestimated the rock’s capacity (often by a factor of 10 or more) because of the difficulty of measuring the rock’s capacity.
-The rock modulus cannot be estimated or correlated from rock quality designation (RQD) as believed by many engineers (Figure 1).
-However, rock pressuremeter tests can be used for lateral load and deformation analyses of drilled shafts.
+Rock Pressuremeter Test: Often geotechnical engineers grossly underestimate the rock’s capacity (by a factor of 10 or more) because of the difficulty of measuring it.
+The rock modulus cannot be estimated or correlated from rock quality designation (RQD) as believed by many engineers (Figure 1 shows the “shotgun” correlation blast).
+However, the geotechnical engineer can use rock pressuremeter test data for lateral load and deformation analyses of drilled shafts.
 (Failmezger, et al., 2005)

-Figure 1: Shotgun Correlation between RQD and Rock PMT Modulus
+Figure 1: “Shotgun” correlation between RQD and Rock pressuremeter modulus